Our changing world

 Food

 Over the last 50 years, the quality of our food has plummeted.
-The sad reality is that even if you believe you are consuming a healthy diet, it is likely that you are still lacking in nutrients.
-Today's food is largely deficient in nutrients and contains contaminants due to modern intensive farming methods, global food markets, and (mainly Western) shopping, cooking, and eating habits.
-We must largely blame ourselves for this situation: a supermarket-dominated consumer culture that demands a vast array of sorted, processed, and packaged foods that have been shipped or flown in from all corners of the globe, available year-round, consistent in color, taste, and texture, and designed to last for weeks.
+The sad reality is that even if you think you are consuming a healthy diet, it is likely that you are still lacking in nutrients.
+Today's food is not only deficient in nutrients, but contains contaminants due to modern intensive farming methods, global food markets, and shopping, cooking, and eating habits.

-Consequently, our food may contain:
+Consequently, our food often contains:

-Parasites, pathogenic bacteria, and molds
+Parasites, pathogenic bacteria, and mold.

-E- numbers, artificial colorings, flavorings, preservatives
+Additives, artificial colorings, flavorings, preservatives.

-Growth hormones and antibiotics, as found in non-organic meat and fish
+Growth hormones and antibiotics, as found in non-organic meat and fish.

-Fluoride, chlorine, and heavy metals such as mercury, lead, and aluminum
+Fluoride, chlorine, and heavy metals such as mercury, lead, and aluminum.

 Toxins